laaners/yugioh_comprehensive_rulebook/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Properly Special Summon
 This is different from "Special Summon Monsters."
-You cannot use a card effect to Special Summon those monsters from your hand, Deck, Graveyard, Spell/Trap Zone<sup><a href="#properly_special_summon-2">[2]</a></sup> unless it was properly Special Summoned first.
+You cannot use a card effect to Special Summon those monsters from your hand, Deck, Graveyard<sup><a href="#properly_special_summon-1">[1]</a></sup>, Spell/Trap Zone<sup><a href="#properly_special_summon-2">[2]</a></sup> unless it was properly Special Summoned first.
 For example, if a Synchro Monster is sent from your Extra Deck to the Graveyard without being Synchro Summoned, you cannot use a Spell Card to Special Summon it from the Graveyard, because Synchro Monsters have to be properly Special Summoned first, before they can be Special Summoned by another card's effect.

-Examples:
+*Examples*:
 - ["Meklord Emperor Granel"](https://db.ygoresources.com/qa#10331)

-**References**:
+*References*:
 <p align="left">
 	<ol>
 		<li>